 The best way to familiarize yourself with Covey's Time Management Matrix is to take a look.
 Here's what the four quadrants of time management look like, built across two axes:

-- Urgency: Responsibilities that demand immediate attention - the urgent stuff
+- Urgency: Urgent tasks that demand immediate attention

-- Importance: Tasks with significant value in relation to overall goals - the important project
+- Importance: Important tasks with significant value in relation to overall goals

 - Quickly approaching deadlines

 - Related to meeting time-sensitive goals